 Although significant advances are being made in the fight against the disease, cancer remains a key public concern and a tremendous burden on European societies.
 Prostate cancer is no different.

 The European Prostate Cancer Awareness Day (EPAD) aims to raise awareness, understanding and knowledge of the management of prostate diseases in general and prostate cancer in particular.
-By joining forces during a yearly event, key policy makers, scientific associations and European patient groups review and discuss how to change the management of prostate cancer across Europe to provide a more holistic and personalised tailored care for patients.
+By joining forces during a yearly event, key policy makers, scientific associations and European patient groups review and discuss how to change the management of prostate cancer across Europe to provide a more holistic and personalised care for patients.